ParijatCodes/C-Practice-Set/README.md

-# C-Practice-Set-1
+# C-Practice-Set-
-5 Question for C
+Questions for C
 The Five Questions are
 1> Calculate the area of a circle by taking user input 2> Calulate the Simple Interest